 We had to run the business on a day to day basis, so we continued to enhance our existing program while we built the new capability and enhanced the existing channels.
 It was a partnership with our agencies, internal teams to make sure we are creating a futuristic program that was leveraging our core business and the foundation we had for the past two decades.

 As we put together the program, we realized that we had to look at all the possible internal and external marketing and technology solutions, data, legal and compliance requests to create something that would help us achieve the business objectives.
-It was more of taking a 360 degree view of the customer.
-We had to be agile since we did not have all the details and as we had more information we made decisions.
-It was not perfect but we need to continue the momentum and move forward.
+It was more of taking a 360-degree view of the customer.
+We had to be agile, since we did not have all the details, and as we procured more information we made decisions.
+It was not perfect, but we need to continue the momentum and move forward.

 TDE: What did the final solution look like and what were the broad benefits that it delivered?

-Gaurav Bhatia: We created an integrated digital and data ecosystem where we could identify the channels customers were using to interact with our brand and start the process of starting the mortgage with us.
-With the integrated data we could also see the areas we were doing well in and the areas which needed improvement.
+Gaurav Bhatia: We created an integrated digital and data ecosystem, where we could identify the channels customers were using to interact with our brand and begin the process of starting the mortgage with us.
+With the integrated data, we could also see the areas we were doing well in and the areas which needed improvement.
 The business decision became easier since we had most of the information we needed to make marketing decisions as well as improve the customer experience.

 TDE: What were some of the key elements that were responsible for the project’s success?
 What processes have you found useful for implementing digital technologies?